Husam al-Din Abu'l-Hayja

 Husam al-Din Abu'l-Hayja, also known as al-Samin (lit. 'the Fat') and al-Hadhbani, was a Kurdish general and aristocrat in service of the Ayyubid dynasty.
-He was the commander of Salahiya regiment of Saladin and prominent figure in the Third Crusade.
+He was the commander of the Salahiya regiment of Saladin and a prominent figure in the Third Crusade.

-Husam al-Din played an important role in Saladin's war against the Crusaders and conquest of Levant and Upper Mesopotamia.
+Husam al-Din played an important role in Saladin's war against the Crusaders and in the conquest of Levant and Upper Mesopotamia.
 He also aided al-Afdal on his power struggle against his relatives.